queer-community-allies/queer-community-allies/resources/index.md

 - [Wasatch Behavioral Health (Provo)](https://www.wasatch.org)

-## 🏳️‍🌈 Nearby Workplaces for Teens
+## 🏳️‍🌈 Workplaces for Teens

 List under construction...
 Do you know of some teen queer-affirming workplaces in north Utah County or south Salt Lake County?

-## 🏳️‍🌈 Nearby Teams, Interest Groups & Hangout Spots for Teens
+## 🏳️‍🌈 Teams, Interest Groups & Hangout Spots

 List under construction...
 Do you know of some teen queer-affirming groups or spots in north Utah County or south Salt Lake County?